OverlineJunior/tcc_paper/capitulos/fundamentacao/fundamentos/paradigma.typ

 #quote[That doesn’t quite match ECS.
 Having deep thoughts about ECS is not the same as having a philosophical framework.
 Tutorials, documentation and blog posts do not amount to “theories, laws and generalizations”.
 It is safe to say that the theoretical foundation for ECS is janky at best @ecsparadigm.]

-Seguindo a conclusão de #cite(<ecsparadigm>, form: "author"), o ECS não será tratado como um paradigma ao decorrer do projeto, mas sim apenas como um padrão de projeto.
+Seguindo a conclusão de #cite(<ecsparadigm>, form: "author"), o ECS não será tratado como um paradigma ao decorrer do projeto, mas sim apenas como um padrão de arquitetura.

-/*
-1. Definição
-2. Visão macro
-3. Visão micro sobre os paradigmas imperativos e declarativos
-4. Por que o ECS não é um paradigma
-*/